In This Article:

 • Multiple-button remote controls that will operate appliances and lights in addition to the opener.

-It’s important to think about how the door must perform and how long you want to ensure that performance.
-The type of weather and exposure it will have to survive and whether or not it needs to help insulate the garage.
+Think about how the door must perform and how long you want to ensure that performance.
+For example, consider the type of weather and exposure it will have to survive and whether or not it needs to help insulate the garage.
 Will you be using the garage as an extra room or a workshop?
+If so, you’ll want to keep the garage warm in winter.
 Is there a room above the garage?
-If there is, you should get an insulated door.
+Buying an insulated door will help keep the room above the garage warm.

 The following information will give you buying advice for the major types of garage doors.